harshvermavvv/kathasaar/README.md

 Follow these steps to run the project locally:

-1️⃣ Clone the repository
+1️⃣ Clone the repository:
-=
 git clone https://github.com/harshvermavvv/kathasaar.git

-2️⃣ Navigate to the project folder cd sassu cd bhangi
+2️⃣ Navigate to the project folder: cd sassu
+,
+cd bhangi

-3️⃣ Install dependencies
+3️⃣ Install dependencies:
 npm install

-4️⃣ Start the server
+4️⃣ Start the server:
 npm start

 5️⃣ Open in Browser Go to:

 http://localhost:3000

 🤝 Contributing